abdulahmad/EA-NHL-Tools/Roster-Generator/README.md

+# Roster Generator
+Pulls Teams, Players & Stats from public NHL APIs & scrapes `nhlratings.net` for NHL23 ratings to create a base for a modern roster for NHL 94/95

-# Usage
+## Usage
+1. Ensure `node` is installed on your machine.
-1. Run getNHLTeams.js to get team data
+1. Run `node getNHLTeams.js` to get team data
-2. Run getNHLPlayerData to get player data from NHL APIs
+2. Run `node getNHLPlayerData.js` to get player data from NHL APIs
-3. Run getNHL23Ratings to get ratings for players
+3. Run `node getNHL23Ratings` to get ratings for players

 Note: Many players are missing from the NHL 23 ratings, including Crosby, Malkin, etc plus all rookies.
 I believe the API I'm scraping from only is from the launch of the game, and even then is missing some important players